Horses of Andrew Jackson: Horse racing

 Jackson sold off a number of his horses in 1816.
 That said, Jackson was the first president to keep his own stable at the White House.
 The racehorses he had while President were nominally owned by his son, Andrew Jackson Jr. According to biographer Stanley Horn, "...it is plain to see that Jackson had a very exalted idea of the position he held and a keen understanding of the desirability of keeping the occupant of the President's chair entirely disassociated with the sordid business of horse racing."
 Jackson's White House horses "so overflowed the Monroe stable that wooden shanties had to be built for further housing along the west fence of the grounds," and Jackson later convinced Congress to fund the construction of a larger brick-built stable, which stood from 1834 to 1857.
-When Jackson's son Andrew Jackson Jr. got into financial trouble during and after his presidency, Jackson sold off his stable of thoroughbreds to help raise funds for debt service.
+When Junior got into financial trouble during and after his presidency, Jackson sold off his stable of thoroughbreds to help raise funds for debt service.